Manufacturing Processes

 - Requires skilled operator (TIG, stick)

-- Difficult inspection
+- Difficult to inspect

-Design Tips:
+Design Tips

 - Accessible joint locations